 Harris Public Policy students visited Zaatari refugee camp as part of the 2018 Pearson International Conflict Seminar to Jordan, where they met with Syrian refugees leading NGO programming within the camp.

 Research and Policy

-Avi Ahuja is a second-year MPP student at Harris Public Policy, where he works as a research assistant for Pearson Institute Director James Robinson and for Pearson Faculty Affiliate Raúl Sánchez de la Sierra, contributing to projects focused primarily on the political economy of development and comparative political behavior in sub-Saharan Africa.
-At Harris, he is pursuing certificates in Global Conflict Studies, International Policy and Development, and Data Analytics.
-He also works as a teaching assistant for Philip K. Pearson Professor Oeindrila Dube's course "Conflict: Root Causes, Consequences, and Solutions for the Future," and serves as co-chair of the International Development Policy Association, a student organization dedicated to advancing the scholarship and network of development on campus.
+While at Harris Public Policy, Ahuja worked as a research assistant for Pearson Institute Director James Robinson and for Pearson Faculty Affiliate Raúl Sánchez de la Sierra, contributing to projects focused primarily on the political economy of development and comparative political behavior in sub-Saharan Africa.
+He earned certificates in Global Conflict Studies, International Policy and Development, and Data Analytics, and worked as a teaching assistant for Philip K. Pearson Professor Oeindrila Dube's course "Conflict: Root Causes, Consequences, and Solutions for the Future."
+He also served as co-chair of the International Development Policy Association, a student organization dedicated to advancing the scholarship and network of development on campus.
 In the summer of 2020, Ahuja completed a research internship with Upland Advisors, a sustainable peacebuilding nonprofit that advises different stakeholders in Myanmar's peace process.

 Ahuja holds an undergraduate degree in finance with honors from the Shri Ram College of Commerce, University of Delhi, and was named a Young India Fellow 2014-2015 by Ashoka University.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.